 Milky Ways and Three Musketeers are very similar.
 But they are not the same.
 Three Musketeers is also manufactured by Mars, Inc.

 The main difference between the two candy bars is that Three Musketeers is lighter than the American version of Milky Way.
-Additionally, it lacks the caramel topping and is smaller.
+Additionally, it lacks caramel topping and is smaller.

 Are Snickers And Milky Ways Gluten-Free?